web3labs/chainlens-free/README.md

 ## License

-Epirus is free for non-commercial use and evaluation purposes only, for further details refer to the [LICENSE](LICENSE).
-To speak to use about commercial use you can email us via `hi <at> web3labs.com` or submit an enquiry [here](https://pages.web3labs.com/epirus-enterprise).
+Sirato is free for non-commercial use and evaluation purposes only, for further details refer to the [LICENSE](LICENSE).
+To speak to use about commercial use you can email us via `hi <at> web3labs.com` or submit an enquiry [here](https://pages.web3labs.com/sirato-enterprise).